 In this light of resurrection, the disciples had to go through a massive renewal of their thinking.
 Seeing the once-dead Jesus now standing before their eyes brought them to what was a radical new way of understanding the Messiah.
 Of course, this is in addition to the radical suspension of the well-understood laws of nature with which they also had to grapple.
 Despite the quick dismissal from modernity, no mind is so primitive so as to believe that all is usual when bodies rise from the dead.

-The events of Holy Week remain similarly radical today.
-On the day that Jesus rose from the dead, he spoke of himself saying, "Was it not necessary for the Christ to suffer these things and enter into his glory?"
+These events remain similarly radical today.
+On the day that Jesus rose from the dead, he spoke of himself saying, “Was it not necessary for the Christ to suffer these things and enter into his glory?”
 (Luke 24:26).
 As if resurrection was not hard enough to grasp, it is vastly difficult to see how there could be glory in suffering.
 Yet it is not hard to see that the death of Christ carries with it the force of something much more.
 The glory of the suffering Messiah lies in the magnitude of the love he showed on the cross.

 It was this very point that Jesus’s disciples missed until his resurrection, and it is a point that many are still missing today.
 The Messiah’s glory was not shown through his power, though it easily could have been, nor was it shown in status or position.
 Instead, it was shown in his suffering and his love, which remains a far-reaching, albeit stymieing, gift to the world.
 He may not have been the Messiah all had hoped for, but he is indeed the Messiah of great hope.

-Stuart McAllister is Global Support Specialist at Ravi Zacharias International Ministries in Atlanta, Georgia.
+Stuart McAllister is global support specialist at Ravi Zacharias International Ministries in Atlanta, Georgia.

 (1) N.T.
 Wright, Jesus and the Victory of God (Minneapolis: Fortress Press, 1996), 658.